Pivotal’s Story VIDEO

 Nice to Haves

-- BA/BS in Computer Science or a related field
+- BA/BS in Computer Science or related field

-- Operations or Systems Administration experience, particularly on Linux
+- Operations or Systems Administration experience, particularly on UNIX

 - Worked in a pair programming environment